 See below for descriptions of current and past research projects.
-I am looking for highly-motivated students at all levels.
+I am looking for highly-motivated students at all levels to join my team!
 If you are interested in working with me, please read the information for prospective students.

 Open data/open government